picodata/stroppy/README.md

 canonical result), is that no money transfers can change the total balance of all accounts.
 Thus, the test consists of three main stages:

-1) Loading invoices.
+1) Loading accounts.
 The total balance is calculated and saved separately as canonical/expected result.

 To create records, a self-written generator is used, which over time can